VISEAON-Lab/monoUWNet/README.md

 --use_recons_net

-# option 1: run on each sub ds by it self
+# evaluate - option 1: run on each sub ds by it self
 for ds in uc flatiron tiny
 do
     echo "running flc_new evaluation on ${ds}"